singnet/dev-portal/docs/ai-consumers/marketplace-service_invocation.md

 ## Calling a Service

-**Note**: You need to go the Marketplace and pay the price (set in AGI tokens) in equivalent USD through Paypal.
-In such case, the entire process is managed at the background automatically for you.

 All complexity of invoking a service is abstracted from the users.

-Foe example it becomes easy for the user to Input the values that need to be sent and view the computed expected result in the Output field, even without knowing the complexity of the gRPC call and the proto that is associated to the service and so.
+For example it becomes easy for the user to Input the values that need to be sent and view the computed expected result in the Output field, even without knowing the complexity of the gRPC calls/generating signatures for authorization to call a  service.

-As an AI consumer you can choose to:
-- Create a wallet
-- Use Metamask

-Please note that the the Marketplace offers a **free trial** version, where registered users can access service(s) for a specified time period.
+Please note that the the Marketplace offers a **free trial** version, where registered users can access service(s) for a specified number of calls.

 ![marketplace](/assets/img/dapp/free_call_feature.png)

-After the expiration time period of the trial version, install an Ethereum browser extension, such as MetaMask.

-This extension mediates with the Blockchain on behalf, and helps you in transferring of tokens between wallets, and invoke contracts.

-The Marketplace offers a free trial version, where registered users can access service(s) for a specified time period.
-After the expiration time period of the trial version, install an Ethereum browser extension, such as MetaMask.
-This extension mediates with the Blockchain on behalf, helping you in transferring of tokens between wallets, and invoke contracts.
-Example: The sample service below shows the SingularityNET  platform can authorize Metamask:
+Once your freecalls are exhausted , you will need to pay for any new calls to the service.
+***You can either pay through Metamask or through a General wallet(paypal)***

 - Select a Wallet -
 ![marketplace](/assets/img/dapp/select_awallet.png)

+Lets look at each of the wallet options in detail below

+### Using Metamask
 **Important**: Metamask is a plugin which is used by the SingularityNET platform.
 This extension, allows you to perform the following in the context of the marketplace:

 - Transfer AGI funds into escrow,
 - Setup payment channels to enable calls to any of the listed services.

+As a first step you will need to Authorize the Dapp to connect to your metamask account
-- Select Metamask -
+- Authorize Metamask -
 ![marketplace](/assets/img/dapp/authorize_metamask.png)

-### Depositing tokens from Metamask to the Escrow Wallet.
+#### Depositing tokens from Metamask to the Escrow Wallet.

 Steps
 1. Let start by depositing some tokens from Metamask to the Singularity Escrow Wallet.
 So you can pay for service